9dots/get-coding-curricula/k-2/kindergarten/lesson-plans/lesson-11/lesson.md

 <iconp type='question'>**What do you notice about this challenge?**</iconp>
   <iconp type='question'>What is the PixelBot supposed to do?</iconp>
   <iconp type='question'>How many squares does the PixelBot need to paint?</iconp>
-  <iconp type='question'>What color does it need to paint the squares?</iconp>
-  <iconp type='question'>Which way is the PixelBot facing?</iconp>
   <iconp type='question'>What else do you notice?</iconp>
-  <iconp type='question'>Do we have code to begin with?</iconp>

-<note type='tip'>The first question in the engage activity is meant to give students the opportunity to call out anything they notice about the challenge.
-The subsequent questions are follow-ups that are meant to guide students to make the types of relevant observations they should make every time they approach a challenge.
-By the end of this activity students should be aware of the:
+<note type='tip'>By the end of this activity students should be aware of the:
   - goal of the challenge
-  - position of the PixelBot
-  - orientation of the PixelBot
-  - code blocks available to complete the challenge</note>
+  - number of squares that need to be painted</note>

-- [ ] **Plan** a route that the PixelBot will take to complete the challenge as a class.
-Using a marker have the class help you trace out a path on the slide.
+- [ ] **Model** planning a route that the PixelBot will take to complete the challenge using a marker or use the slide animations.

-## 2. Explore: Code It (2 min)
-- [ ] **Challenge** the class to code their PixelBot to follow the path that the class decided on.

-- [ ] **Independent Exploration:** Have students attempt to code the solution.

-- [ ] **Monitor** the class to find a student that can be called on to share their strategies in the next activity.
-Once a student has been identified let them know that they will share with the class.
+>>'In this challenge I want our PixelBot to paint two squares.
+There is more than one way to complete this challenge so I have to choose one.
+I want to paint the square that is closest to the PixelBot first so I will make it move up, the to the right and paint.
+Then I will do the same thing again to paint the second square.'

+- [ ] **Code** a solution as a class by having students share out code blocks they would use.
+As students share try their ideas from your computer.
+Prompt students using the questions below.
+Continue pulling student ideas until the group has arrived at a solution.

+<iconp type='question'>What code block should we use first?</iconp>
+<iconp type='question'>What code block should we use next?</iconp>

-## 3. Explain: Share Your Code (8 min)
+## 2. Explain: Guided Coding (10 min)
-- [ ] **Think, Pair, Share:** Students share their responses to the questions below with a partner.
-After each partner has shared, call on students to share with the rest of the class.

-<iconp type='question'>What was hard about coding your solution?</iconp>

-- [ ] **Code Share:** Invite a student to share their code with the class.
+- [ ] **Unpack** Challenge 2 as a class.

-- [ ] **Explain** how to plan a path before starting to code a solution using challenge two in the playlist.
-Students should be made aware that there are multiple ways to solve a challenge that are all valid.
->>"Take a look at our next challenge.
-There are many ways to solve this challenge.
-I can..."
+<iconp type='question'>**What do you notice about this challenge?**</iconp>
+  <iconp type='question'>What is the PixelBot supposed to do?</iconp>
+  <iconp type='question'>How many squares does the PixelBot need to paint?</iconp>
+  <iconp type='question'>What else do you notice?</iconp>

+- [ ] **Explain** that a key part of coding is planning what your code should do.
+In PixelBots that means planning a path for the PixelBot to travel.
+>>"One of the most important things coders do happens before they ever write code.
+Coders always plan their code before they begin writing code.
+When we code in PixelBots that means we have to plan which way our PixelBot should go, just like we did in the first challenge.
+Let's plan our path for Challenge 2."

+- [ ] **Plan** the path the PixelBot will take as a class by having student volunteers trace 2 different paths using markers on the board.
+Have the class vote on the path they should code.
+>>"Let's work together to find a path for our PixelBot.
+Just like I did earlier, we are going to trace a path for our PixelBot on the board."

+<iconp type='question'>Which way should the PixelBot go?</iconp>

+<note type='tip'>If students need help identifying a path to paint the 3 squares, model one path and then prompt students to share a different path.</note>

+- [ ] **Explain** that there are many ways of completing the challenge.
+Use the different paths as an example.
+>>"There is always more than one way to solve a problem.
+In this challenge we found 2 different paths we can code.
+This is why we have to plan before we start to code.
+We need to know which of the solutions we are trying to code so that we can tell when our code is not doing what we want it to do."

+- [ ] **Code** a solution as a class by having students share out code blocks they would use.
+As students share try their ideas from your computer.
+Prompt students using the questions below.
+Continue pulling student ideas until the group has arrived at a solution.

+<iconp type='question'>What code block should we use first?</iconp>
+<iconp type='question'>What code block should we use next?</iconp>

-## 4. Elaborate/Evaluate: PixelBot Practice (10 min)
+## 3. Elaborate/Evaluate: PixelBot Practice (10 min)

 - [ ] **Challenge** the class to code solutions for the all of the challenges in the playlist.
 >>"Alright coders, now it's your turn to solve some challenges.
 Your goal is to find a path for your PixelBot and code a solution in each challenge.
 Let's begin!"